Empanator/Epidemiology/README.md

-# Website to get the data: shorturl.at/hjoCN
+# Website to get the data: https://covid19br.wcota.me/
-# Dataset used: shorturl.at/bdekv